Joachim Werzlau: After World War II

 After the end of the Nazi regime in Germany, Werzlau was active in the Antifa-Block and became a member of the Cultural Association of the GDR.
 He joined the SED party in 1946.
-He composed incidental music for Theater Leipzig and music for audio plays for the Leipzig radio station.
-In addition, Werzlau was repetiteur for the Mary Wigman School, and became director of the musical-literary kabarett Die Rampe in Leipzig.
+He composed incidental music for Theater Leipzig and music for radio dramas for the Leipzig radio station.
+In addition, Werzlau was répétiteur for the Mary Wigman School, and became director of the musical-literary kabarett Die Rampe in Leipzig.

 Werzlau wrote his probably most popular song, Weil wir jung sind, ist die Welt so schön (Because we are young, the world is so beautiful) to lyrics by Gerhard Wolfram.
 Between 1949 and 1952, he was a music consultant (Musikreferent) at Berlin Radio, for which he also worked as a composer and program planner.
 During this time he also began composing songs for children, pioneers, youth and other mass groups, suitable to socialist holidays.
 This made him very popular in the GDR.
 He wrote film scores for DEFA from 1953, and became one of the influential film composers of the GDR.
 In the 1960 Fünf Patronenhülsen, he used recorder, guitar, trumpet and drums instead of an orchestra.

 Werzlau was a founding member of the East German Verband der Komponisten und Musikwissenschaftler der DDR, an association of composers and musicologists, in 1951, and working freelance from then on.
 He served as chairman of the association's Berlin District from 1960 to 1964.
 From 1967 to 1981, he was a member of the East Berlin City Council, and became a member of the Akademie der Künste der DDR in 1969.
 In 1977, Werzlau became a member of the board of the Composers' Association.
 From 1985, he was chairman of the advisory board of the AWA, an institution for the protection of performing and reproduction rights for music.
 In both 1967 and 1981, he was honoured with the National Prize of the GDR.

 Werzlau wrote his first opera Regine in 1963, which was premiered at the Hans Otto Theater in Potsdam with moderate success.
 In 1976, his second opera was premiered at the Berlin Staatsoper Unter den Linden with great success: Meister Röckle, to a libretto by Günther Deicke.
 The plot is based on motifs from the children's book Meister Hans Röckle und Mister Flammfuß by Ilse and Vilmos Korn.
 The work was performed at several theatres in the GDR, including Weimar, Meiningen and Leipzig.
 In 1981, Meister Röckle was also performed in Moscow at the local music theatre for children by Natalia Saz.
 In the first half of the 1980s, Werzlau worked on his third opera, Zille Heinrich, about the popular Heinrich Zille.

 Werzlau was married; the couple had a son, Friedemann.
 Werzlau died in Berlin at the age of 88.